libp2p/specs/ROADMAP.md

 also be nice if we could have a peer exchange protocol for discovering even more local peers.

-**Why?** (1) relying on the global DHT to discover local peers is problematic; (2) ideally, we want to connect to all peers on the local network for UX reasons (if we\'re in the same room, we should be able to share files with each-other).
+**Why?** (1) relying on the global DHT to discover local peers is problematic;
+(2) ideally, we want to be able to discover all peers on the local network.
+In case two devices are in the same room, they should be able to share files with each-other directly.
 [This ties into offline and decentralised networks.](#kix.xlvu7ikvo1jg)

 **Links**